FabrizioSandri/gsoc-2022-blog/_posts/2022-08-23-rcppdeepstate-beta-test.md

 ## The problem
-At the time of writing, CRAN lists 18493 packages, 312 of which have problems, according to Akhilla's report[^1].
+At the time of writing, CRAN lists 18493 packages, 312 of which have problems, according to Akhila's report[^1].
 Given this list of packages, the question is whether it is feasible to determine if a package is hosted on GitHub.
 If so, can RcppDeepState be run on this repository?